Cold atoms in micromachined waveguides: a new platform for atom-photon interaction: Measurement methods

-\textbf{Measurement method}\\ Between 1 and 10$^4$ pW of probe light is coupled into the optical fibre, and the fibre output is then focused onto the photoreceptor of a single photon counting module (Excelitas SPCM-AQRH-14).
-The number of photons reaching the SPCM is recorded using high frequency binary counter chips connected to an Arduino Uno.
-A linearity correction function, specified by the manufacturer, is employed to account for the influence of the receptor dead time at high count rates.\\ In each experimental cycle, two readings are taken from the SPCM: the number of photons received with atoms present in the hole, $N_{at}$, and the number received without atoms, $N_{bgd}$.
-In both cases, the duration of the probe pulse is 15~$\mu$s, with 100~ms allowed between the two pulses for the atoms to disperse.\\ Unwanted SPCM counts arising from background light sources and scattered dipole trap light are minimised using a laser-line filter (SEMROCK LL01-852), positioned directly in front of the SPCM, and appropriate physical shielding.
-To compensate for the SPCM dark count rate and residual background light, a control data set is taken without any probe light.
-The mean number of counts recorded in this condition ($\sim$~1-2~counts) is then subtracted from all other measurements. \\ The SPCM sensitivity can be modified following exposure to MOT light during the atom loading stage, and the entire experimental system is subject to small variations that occur repeatably over the course of an experimental cycle.
-To account for any systematic bias caused by these effects, the ratio of the counts recorded during the first and second probe pulses is also measured without atoms loaded into the hole, but with probe light in the fibre.
+The SPCM sensitivity can be modified following exposure to MOT light during the atom loading stage, and the entire experimental system is subject to small variations that occur repeatably over the course of an experimental cycle.
+To account for any systematic bias caused by these effects, the ratio of the counts recorded during the first and second probe pulses is also measured without atoms loaded into the hole, but with probe light in the fiber.
 To prevent atom loading, the magnetic field used to generate the MOT is switched off, but all other experimental parameters are unchanged.
-The ratio $N_{at}/N_{bgd}$ that is recorded with atomic loading is then divided by the mean ratio obtained in this condition, such that any remaining systematic difference between $N_{at}$ and $N_{bgd}$ must arise from the presence of the atoms.\\ The ratio of the two readings $N_{at}$ and $N_{bgd}$, after these corrections, identifies the transmission of the probe light through the atomic cloud.
-For statistical purposes each measurement is averaged over multiple repetitions, typically between 36 and 100.\\ The optical power incident on the Cs atoms in the hole, $P$, is estimated from the number of photons recorded by the SPCM without atoms in the hole, $N_{bgd}$.
-This estimate takes into account the quantum efficiency of the SPCM, the mode area of the fibre and the optical losses encountered on traversing the hole and subsequent components.
+The ratio $N_{at}/N_{bgd}$ that is recorded with atomic loading is then divided by the mean ratio obtained in this condition, such that any remaining systematic difference between $N_{at}$ and $N_{bgd}$ must arise from the presence of the atoms.

+The ratio of the two readings $N_{at}$ and $N_{bgd}$, after these corrections, identifies the transmission of the probe light through the atomic cloud.
+For statistical purposes each measurement is averaged over multiple repetitions, typically between 36 and 100.

+The optical power incident on the Cs atoms in the hole, $P$, is estimated from the number of photons recorded by the SPCM without atoms in the hole, $N_{bgd}$.
+This estimate takes into account the quantum efficiency of the SPCM, the mode area of the fiber and the optical losses encountered on traversing the hole and subsequent components.
 It is assumed that loss of light at the hole occurs primarily due to limited coupling back into the guided mode.